maziac/DeZog/documentation/Usage.md

 I.e. the disassembly at the current PC is always correct while an older disassembly (at a different address) might be outdated.
 This may happen in case a memory bank has been switched or the code was modified meanwhile (self modifying code).

 #### Assemblers And Labels

-The dollowing table lists the diferences of the different assemblers in respect to the labels:
+The following table lists the diferences of the different assemblers in respect to the labels:

 | Feature | Savannah/z80asm | z88dk/z80asm | sjasmplus |
 |-|-|-|-|